 Connecting With Your Community

-The webinars will take place on three consecutive Wednesdays in September, starting Sept.
+The webinars took place on three consecutive Wednesdays in September, starting Sept.
 9 from 12 – 1 p.m. via Zoom video conferencing platform.

-There will be three different webinars in this series, each focusing on an important element of alleviating poverty in Arkansas:
+There were three different webinars in this series, each focusing on an important element of alleviating poverty in Arkansas:

 - Understanding Poverty

 - Ministry WITH Our Neighbors

 Ministry With Your Neighbors (09/23/2020)

 Episcopal Leader of the Arkansas Conference UMC

 Bishop Gary E. Mueller was elected an episcopal leader of the United Methodist Church on July 19, 2012, and is assigned to lead the Arkansas Area.